waldesem/Video-in-Speech/README.md

 2. **Convert video to text:**
    - Click "Browse" to select a video file
-   - Choose the language (Russian or English)
    - Click "Convert to Text"
    - Wait for the conversion to complete
    - Click "Open Folder" to view the generated text file

 ## How It Works

-1. **Audio Extraction** - Uses MoviePy to extract audio from video files
+1. **Audio Extraction** - Uses MoviePy to extract audio from media files
 2. **Audio Processing** - Converts audio to WAV format for speech recognition
 3. **Speech Recognition** - Uses Vosk for offline speech-to-text conversion
 4. **Text Output** - Saves the transcribed text to a .txt file